Story At-A-Glance

-Ontario recently passed Irvine Ranch as SoCal’s new home-hub.
-It marks Inland Empire’s emergence as the new hot spot for new home-owners.
+Ontario recently passed Irvine Ranch as SoCal’s new home hub.
+It marks Inland Empire’s emergence as the new hot spot for new homeowners.
 Real Estate consulting firm John Burns “ranked Ontario Ranch as the region’s top-selling master-planned community and No. 5 nationally“.

-The ranch sold 1,292 homes last year, according to Burns, a 71% jump from 755 sales in 2019.
+According to Burns, the ranch sold 1,292 homes last year, a 71% jump from 755 sales in 2019.

 “Ontario Ranch is doing an exceptional job of absorbing the region’s job growth because it planned for this growth – coordinating new-home neighborhoods with new retail, investing in recreation, open space and other infrastructure, and innovating with very progressive technology,”